girlbossceo/conduwuit/docs/conduwuit_coc.md

-# Conduwuit Community Code of Conduct
+# conduwuit Community Code of Conduct

 Welcome to the conduwuit community!
-We’re excited to have you here.
-Conduwuit is a hard-fork of the Conduit homeserver, aimed at making Matrix more accessible and inclusive for everyone.
+We’re excited to have you here. conduwuit is a hard-fork of the Conduit homeserver, aimed at making Matrix more accessible and inclusive for everyone.

 This space is dedicated to fostering a positive, supportive, and inclusive environment for everyone.
 This Code of